 ─ a frustrated CEO and client

-Let’s call him Mark, the VP of Supply Chain at a client company.
-He was a very successful executive with a strong pedigree — top of his class at West Point, MBA from a top school, and previously a strategy consultant.
+The VP of Supply Chain and a client was a very successful executive with a strong pedigree — top of his class at West Point, MBA from a top school, and previously a strategy consultant.

 He was charged to lead a major cost-cutting initiative with a $50 million target.

 By the end of Q1 it was easy for Mark to see that the company was not going to achieve $50 million — and not even the $35 million that the collective business unit executives were promising for the year.